kj_icon.jpg

 A (little) history of the voluntary carbon market

-Voluntary carbon market (VCM) is getting a lot of new attention recently and for those to which the topic is new, might get an impression that it’s a brand new market.
-In reality the origins of this market can be traced back all the way to 1990s.
-And even though comparing it to other markets such as the stock market, which has been around for a few hundred years, it can be considered very young, calling it “brand new” would also be unfair.
+The voluntary carbon market (VCM) is getting a lot of new attention recently and for those to which the topic is new, might get an impression that it’s a brand new market.
+While it is young compared to centuries-old markets like the stock market, calling it ‘brand new’ would be unfair.
+In reality, the origins of this market can be traced back all the way to 1990s.

 So what’s the history of this market?
 Where did it come from and why is it getting so much attention in the recent years?